webix-hub/docs/data/kanban/api_reference.md

 });
 ~~~

-params:
+parameters:

-- func - a function that will be called for each kanban list, takes two arguments:
+- function - a function that will be called for each kanban list, takes two arguments:
  - list - KanbanList object
  - status - the list's status